 The first petrol-powered car was produced by Karl Benz in 1886 and it is the oldest automotive brand still around today.

-It was patented in 1886 and first marketed in 1901 by Daimler-Motoren-Gesellschaft, who is also known for creating the first motorcycle in 1885.
+It was patented in 1886 and first marketed in 1901 by Daimler-Motoren-Gesellschaft, which is also known for creating the first motorcycle in 1885.

 In 1958 it began selling its cars in America.
-In 1995 it created the first autonomous car, the W140 S-Class, which drove along the Autobahn in Germany on its own, fuelled by microprocessors.
+In 1995 it created the first autonomous car, the W140 S-Class, which drove along the Autobahn in Germany on its own, fuelled using microprocessors.

-Since then it has produced several well-known classic cars, has factories all over the world, and has most recently moved into the electric car market.
+Since then it has produced several well-known classic cars, has factories all over the world, and has moved into the electric car market.